21 December 2025

 Electric Kiln, London

-Co-curated by Rajan Bijani and Michael Jefferson, this show places works by Frank Auerbach, Emmanuel Cooper and Lucie Rie in a domestic setting alongside rare designs by Le Corbusier and Pierre Jeanneret.
+Co-curated by Rajan Bijani and Michael Jefferson, this show places works by Frank Auerbach, Emmanuel Cooper and Lucie Rie in a domestic setting, alongside rare designs by Le Corbusier and Pierre Jeanneret.
 Heaven.
 Visits by appointment, location to be revealed upon sending your RSVP.
+Until 16 November

 Postures: Jeans Rhys in the Modern World at Michael Werner, London

 A celebration of Dominican-born British writer Jean Rhys, curated by Pulitzer Prize-winning writer Hilton Als.
-Rhys was a significant presence in post-colonial writing and through her work offered a view into lives and cultures that has hitherto been marginalised, or ignored.
-Conceived as a collective portrait, this large-scale group show includes works by Agostino Brunias, Hans Bellmer and Somaya Critchlow, among others.
+Rhys was a significant presence in post-colonial writing and through her work offered a view into lives and cultures that have hitherto been marginalised, or ignored.
+Conceived as a collective portrait, this large-scale group show includes works by Agostino Brunias, Hans Bellmer and Somaya Critchlow.
+Until 22 November

 Alice Neel: Still Lifes and Street Scenes at Xavier Huftkens, Brussels

 Mostly celebrated for her paintings of people, this exhibition appreciates the niche of Neel.
 Spanning her artistic career from 1928 to 1981, these works are engrossing representations of the spaces that the artist worked, inhabited and observed.
-Whilst on the continent, head to Pinacoteca Agnelli in Turin for Neel’s survey I Am The Century (opening 31 October).
+Whilst on the continent, head to Pinacoteca Agnelli in Turin for Neel’s survey I Am The Century.
+Until 22 November

 Chidy Wayne: Ancestral Futures at Francis Gallery, Los Angeles

-Spanish-Guinean artist Chidy Wayne's first solo exhibition with Francis Gallery.
-Influenced by both the artistic avant-garde and ancestral cultural elements, the raw minimalism of Wayne’s work brings up existential questions for us to consider.
-We are most taken with the Chillida-esque hands that form the subject of his ‘Ego’ series.
+Spanish-Guinean artist Chidy Wayne’s first solo exhibition with Francis Gallery.
+Influenced by both the artistic avant-garde and ancestral cultural elements, the raw minimalism of Wayne’s work prompts existential questions for us to consider.
+We are especially taken with the Chillida-esque hands that form the subject of his Ego series.
+Until 26 November

 Upstairs Downstairs: Cosima von Bonin at Raven Row, London

 Raven Row’s latest, almost academic, presentation of work produced by Cosima von Bonin over the last 35 years.
-Von Bonin rose to prominence in Cologne during the 1990s, amongst a group of artists who purposefully produced work in spite of the art market.
+Von Bonin rose to prominence in Cologne during the 1990s, among a group of artists who purposefully produced work in spite of the art market.
 This is her first exhibition in the UK and includes early objects unseen for more than a decade.
 Not to be missed.
+Until 14 December

 Betty Parsons: Sheer Energy at De La Warr Pavilion, Bexhill-on-Sea